elunna/recipes/salads/fennel grapefruit cilantro salad.md

 ## Instructions
 1. Zest grapefruit into a large bowl until you have 1 tbsp zest.
 2. Cut the grapefruit into segments.
-Cut the segments into thirds;
+Cut the segments into thirds.
 3. Squeeze 2 tbsp juice from the leftover membranes into the large bowl with the zest.
 4. Add fennel, apple, and the reserved grapefruit to the bowl and toss until combined.
-Sprinkle with sunflower seeds.
+5. Sprinkle with sunflower seeds.
 Garnish with fennel fronds, if desired.

 ## Notes
 This quick and colorful side salad is a lovely accompaniment to fish, chicken, or pork.
 When slicing the fennel, don't discard the fronds!
-The wispy green tips resemble fresh dill and provide a colorful, anise- flavored garnish.
+The wispy green tips resemble fresh dill and provide a colorful, anise-flavored garnish.